Lawlez/myOSWE/htb/challanges/forensic/oBfsC4t10n/oBfsC4t10n.md

 so naturally, since its practiacally all the code, we strip the vbcode out of the .hta to make it readable.

-Thank god we know VB, otherwise this would be a pain from here on now. ;) Thankfully tho the autor has left some comments, indicating how the attack works.
+Thank god we know VB, otherwise this would be a pain from here on now. ;-) Thankfully, since the autor has left some comments, indicating how the attack works, we should be able to cope with it.

+The very first thing he does is effectively creating a backup of the AccessVBOM key **if** it has been set before.

 ```VB
 ' Get the old AccessVBOM value